spmcginnis/spmcginnis/README.md

       True Crimes (Collab)
       <br/>A digital archive of imperial Chinese legal documents pertaining to the prosecution of twenty-one capital crimes.
     </summary>
+    My contribution included:
-    - Created a document model for the Chinese texts.
+    - Creating a document model for the Chinese texts.
-    - Generated XML templates for each of the documents, in conformance with TEI P5 standards. http://digital.wustl.edu/truecrimes/
+    - Generating XML templates for each of the documents, in conformance with TEI P5 standards.
+    - Solving problems related to centuries-old Chinese handwriting. http://digital.wustl.edu/truecrimes/
   </details>
 </h5>